 While cruise ships are not comprehensive medical facilities, cruise lines understand that some people may have health needs during a cruise.
 Thus they are committed to providing first response and emergency care to guests until they can be transferred to a shoreside medical facility.
 Most cruise lines have 24-hour medical services and staff operating under guidelines developed in conjunction with the American College of Emergency Physicians (AECP).
 Cruise lines and Premier Custom Travel encourage vacationers to obtain medical insurance, travel with adequate supplies of medical prescriptions and devices and to disclose pre-existing medical conditions before sailing.

 Almost all cruise ships have laundry facilities and many provide dry-cleaning services.
 There is, however, an additional charge for professional laundry and dry-cleaning services.
 Many ships also have self-service launderettes.

 Most lines welcome groups – often at special rates, depending on how large the group.
 Policies vary from company to company and sometimes seasonally.
-Consult your Custom Travel Concierge for details.
+Consult your Certified Travel Consultant for details.

 Cruise lines feature special pre-or post-hotel packages that allow you to extend your vacation in either your port of embarkation or debarkation.

 Rarely.
 Popular cruise itineraries ply some of the calmest waters in the world.
 In addition, stabilizers on modern ships, availability of advance weather information, and development of effective preventative medications have, for the most part, eliminated the incidence of motion discomfort.